Pat Dugan: Powers and abilities

 Pat Dugan has no superpowers, but is a gifted mechanic, having built Sylvester Pemberton's Star-Rocket Racer, the JSA's Steel Eagle.
 Being a superb hand-to-hand combatant he can take on anyone, even enemies bigger than him.
-Thanks to his power armor he can fly and has great physical strength and stanima.
+Thanks to his power armor he can fly and has great physical strength and stamina.

 Equipment

 Pat also operated an armor suit named "S.T.R.I.P.E." equipped with a range of ballistic weapons and utilities, and that also gave him enhanced strength and flight ability.
 Its circuitry was vulnerable to water.

 Other versions

 In Kingdom Come, Alex Ross portrays Stripesy as a black adult, renamed "Stripes", and is equipped with various military accoutrements such as automatic weaponry, knives, and kevlar padding.